anthonygore/statamic-courses-addon/README.md

 ## Features

-- Courses and lessons are entries allowing you to add any kind of content to your course (including video)
+- Courses and lessons are entries allowing you to customize the content of your course
 - Unlimited courses, lessons, and students
 - Track student progress
-- A theme that can be completely customized for a unique course
+- Antler views and tags allowing for flexible course design and UX
-- Configurable enrollment flow so you can have free or paid courses, memberships, bundles, etc
+- Configurable enrollment flow so you can have free or paid courses, memberships, etc

-And more.

-Note that if you want paid courses you will have to add a payment integration yourself (a good option is [Laravel Cashier](https://laravel.com/docs/11.x/billing)).
+Note that we don't (yet?) provide these features out-of-the-box so if you want them you'll have to integrate them yourself:

-Also note that we don't (yet?) provide these features:
+- Payments, subscriptions, etc
 - Quizzes
 - Certificates